 We all wear masks...

 Masks represent complexity.
-They can symbolise centuries of ritual and story telling, or they can be the product of fleeting trends and cyclic aesthetics.
+They can symbolise centuries of ritual and storytelling, or they can be the product of fleeting trends and cyclic aesthetics.
 They can be functional, purely decorative or somewhere in between.
 Masks conceal the face and act as protection from physical or spiritual threats.
-They allow us a freedom to act outside of our norm, expressing parts of ourselves that we would otherwise keep hidden.
+They allow us the freedom to act outside of our norm, expressing parts of ourselves that we would otherwise keep hidden.
 Masks simultaneously deliver levels of anonymity and accent when they are worn, creating a 'look at me, don't look at me' dichotomy.

-The word 'mask' in Latin translates to 'persona'; when it comes to our digital persona, we chuck on the mask that we think the world wants to see and we tentatively push on from the safety of the mask's flip side.
-We conceal elements of ourselves behind a screen, while at the same time we reveal chosen parts of our identities to audiences that span the globe; it's a beautiful paradox at play.
+The word 'mask' in Latin translates to 'persona'.
+When it comes to our digital persona, we chuck on the mask that we think the world wants to see and we tentatively push on from the safety of the mask's flip side.
+We conceal elements of ourselves behind a screen, while at the same time we reveal chosen parts of our identities to audiences that span the globe.
+It's a beautiful paradox at play.